-However, this session is not just about passing knowledge unilaterally to the audience.
-On the contrary, the aim of the session is to validate and / or adopt the findings generated so far based on a critical feedback by various stakeholder groups.
-To this end, in addition to the keynote presentations, breakout sessions will be organized on the following main topics:
+However, this session was not just about passing knowledge unilaterally to the audience.
+On the contrary, the aim of the session was to validate and / or adopt the findings generated so far based on a critical feedback by various stakeholder groups.
+To this end, in addition to the keynote presentations, breakout sessions were organized on the following main topics:

 - What are your personal examples for impacts generated by RRI?

 - Can impact pathways help us to open the black box between an RRI-activity and the results?
 If so, how?
 If not, what are the alternatives?

 - What kind of impact dimensions can be strengthened and how?